Basic geometric and kinematic features of the Standard Cosmological Model: The Standard model ( CDM)

-Let us single out two moments related to distances.
-The first moment is when the distance according to the angular size takes the maximum value ($z=1.6302$), and the second moment is when the current metric distance turns out to be equal to the Hubble distance ($z=1.4233$).
-These data, and also for comparison, the moments corresponding to several characteristic values of the redshift, are given in Table 2 as a continuation of Table 1.
+Let us consider three additional moments in time corresponding to particular events.
+The first event was the phisical horizon (about $z=1000$), the second was when the angular size distance had its maximum value ($z=1.6302$), and the third was when the current metric distance equaled the Hubble distance ($z=1.4233$).
+These data, and also for comparison, the moments corresponding to several characteristic values of redshift, are given in Table 2, serving as a continuation of Table 1.